y2kbugger/weeklyreview_todotxt/README.md

 - I want a list type that doesn't have the concept of required completion, but as a reference. e.g. places to eat. vacation spot.
 These don't end up in up in reviews, but can be referenced specifically.

 ## System
+- I want an easy way to undo an accidental action e.g. reset, completion so that I can quickly recover from mistakes.
+  - Undo must be scoped to only current list/project
+  - Undo must be scoped to only the current user
+  - want to explain to user what will be undone
+  - want to explain to user what will be redone
+  - want a visual indicator of whether an undo is available
 - todo.txt constructors so that I can write writetests more concisely, and restore from todo.txt format
 - I want to view list of archived lists so that I can reference historical lists
   - an archived list is a list has only archived items